repart.d(5) — Linux manual page

 SizeMinBytes=, SizeMaxBytes=

 Specifies minimum and maximum size constraints in bytes.
+Takes

-Takes the usual K, M, G, T, ... suffixes (to the base of
+the usual K, M, G, T, ... suffixes (to the base of 1024).
+If

-the specified size.
-The precise size is determined through
+specified size.
+The precise size is determined through the

-the weight value configured with Weight=, see above.
+weight value configured with Weight=, see above.
 When

 SizeMinBytes= is set equal to SizeMaxBytes= the configured